ice09/almost-kyc-token-distribution/README.md

 # almost-kyc-token-distribution

+This project implements an Almost KYC Airdrop PoC, including

+* 3Box usage for verification of Github and Twitter Claims
+* Smart Contract interactions and event subscriptions with Java

 ## Running the Token Distribution Example on Rinkeby

 There are two scenarios for running the Token Distribution Example: